This post has partner links that I may receive compensation for at no cost to you. Thank you for supporting my site!

 Click the link, and you will then see a list of all tickets available for you to buy, along with an Allianz Arena seating map so you have an idea of where each seat is located.

 From here on out, ticket purchasing is what you’d expect anywhere else.
 You can print tickets at home, so there’s no need to worry about anything being shipped from Germany if you live elsewhere.
 I was able to buy a ticket while I was in Garmisch-Partenkirchen, then printed it at my hotel.
-Since it had been sold officially through the team, I wasn’t worried about it being a scam as I might have had I booked on some 3rd party site.
+Since it had been sold officially through Bayern Munich, I wasn’t worried about it being a scam as I might have had I booked on some 3rd party site.

 Now for the match itself.

-Getting to Allianz-Arena is easy.
+Getting to Allianz Arena is easy.
 Just take a U-Bahn subway train to Fröttmaning.
 In my case, I was coming from my Airbnb.
 From there, it’s about a 15-20 minute walk to the stadium.
-Along the way, you’ll pass fans having pregame beer and food, as well as merchandise stands.
+Along the way, you’ll pass Bayern Munich fans having pregame beer and food, as well as merchandise stands.
 One thing to note is that if you want to purchase anything inside Allianz Arena, you have to put money on an Arena Card.
 This is probably not an issue for season ticket holders, but be careful about putting too much money on a card if you are only there for one match, since it’s not easy to get the money back if you don’t spend it all.

 I got to the match early so I could wander around, but I was far from the first person there.
 The general admission section of fans behind one of the goals was there even earlier, and they were loud.
 The fans there sang songs, chanted, waved flags and cheered non-stop for the entire time they were in the stadium, contributing to a fantastic atmosphere for the match.